 Established by Don Pedro de Peralta, Santa Fe Plaza has been the heart of Santa Fe's culture and commerce since the early 17th century.
 This historic landmark, with its adobe and pueblo buildings, is also the home of dozens of Santa Fe's finest shops, restaurants, and art galleries.
+You can also listen to musical artists during the Santa Fe Bandstand Festival which takes place on the Plaza from July 7 to August 28, 2015.
+This festival has been voted the best festival by locals for two years in a row.
 See The Plaza live on the EarthCam or by visiting at www.nps.gov/nr/travel/amsw/sw53.htm

 Canyon Road -

-Canyon Road in Santa Fe is known the world over as second only to New York City for its art galleries.
+Canyon Road in Santa Fe is known the world over as second only to New York City for its art galleries and all things artistic.
 Nowhere else in the country is there such a confluence of artists from a variety of disciplines.
 Not only Native American artists, but tradition and abstract artists as well are represented in the art galleries and collections found on Canyon Road.
 On the 4th Friday of each month a number of galleries host artist receptions, exhibition openings and special events often staying open until at least 7 p.m..
 Walking from one gallery to another along Canyon Road is a time honored tradition.
-Additionally, for those art enthusiasts, the popular annual event, Passport to The Arts is an exciting three-day, public art event held annually on Santa Fe's historic Canyon Road, if you'd like more information be sure to click here.
-Don't forget to take have a glass of wine and appetizers or dinner at one of the areas many outstanding restaurants.
+Enjoy a glass of wine, appetizers, lunch or dinner at one Canyon Roads outstanding restaurants -- from casual cafes to fine dining.

 Located just 7 miles from this center of southwestern culture is the Inn At Santa Fe.
 This tranquil boutique hotel with newly renovated guestrooms that include complimentary high-speed Internet access, flat-screen televisions, and top-notch facilities, the Inn At Santa Fe is an ideal choice for your Santa Fe lodging needs.
 We also offer an Art Appreciation Package with all-inclusive extras. www.canyonroadarts.com